Searching For Treasure In Dallas' Downtown Tunnels.

 So, yeah, I guess we did find some treasure in the end.

-No, we can't guarantee that everyone who ventures into the downtown tunnels will find this same sort of inner treasure.
+Now, no, we can't guarantee that everyone who ventures into the downtown tunnels will find this same sort of inner treasure.
 But, hey, maybe you'll find it, too.
 If you're lucky.

 Worst case scenario, though, if you head down there, you'll at least be able to amaze your friends by telling them that you've done it.
 And that's kind of something.